Skip to main content

 JAVA

-This does not delete data and cookies from our back-end, but only from the local storage of the mobile, to delete the user’s data, you should reject the function to reject the user's consent.
+This does not delete data and cookies from our back-end, but only from the mobile device’s local storage.
+To delete the user’s data, you should use the function that rejects the user’s consent.

 Error handling

-All the functions with callbacks mentioned in the previous sections have success and failure callbacks/closures, the failure callback/closure returns a custom error relevant to the function, this custom error can be used to show an error or an action that can be taken based on the returned error.
+All functions with callbacks described in the previous sections include both success and failure callbacks (or closures).
+The failure callback returns a custom error that is specific to the function.
+You can use this error to take a defined action based on the error type.

 All of the following errors are of type UtiqError that inherits from Throwable.